suchermon/wagtail-cookieconsent/README.md

     {% wagtail_cookie_consent_banner %}
     ```

-5. Include `{% static 'cookieconsent.min.css' %}` or write your own css.
+5. Include `{% static 'wagtailcookieconsent.min.css' %}` or write your own css.
 I have included SASS in `wagtailcookieconsent/assets/scss` if you prefer that.

 6. Load some initial data `python manage.py loaddata wagtailcookieconsent` or go to your `wagtail admin > Settings > Cookie Consent `to configure your cookie name, text and description